-A year ago I found out that Dr. Robert Morse was doing free iris analyses on You Tube.
-I sent photos of my eyes to him for an iridology reading, which generally is meant to reveal which organs and parts of the body are weak, where there is mucous congestion, whether you have strong genes and many other holistic health related things as well.
+A year ago I found out that Robert Morse (N.D.) was doing free iris analyses on You Tube.
+I sent photos of my eyes to him for an eye iridology reading, which generally is meant to reveal which organs and parts of the body are weak, where there is mucus congestion, whether you have strong genes and many other holistic health related aspects about your body as well.

 From the start I have been sceptical of this science.
 The first thing that strikes me is that it seems too good to be true.
 How could we possibly read the body's health like an open book just by looking at the eye?
 It would be as if the body was designed to give us a fairly up-to-date news report on what is happening in the world inside!

-Since the Dr. Robert Morse then provided the reading for free, I had to wait a year before getting my results.
+Since Robert Morse at the time provided the readings for free, I had to wait a year before getting my results.
 (I think he has since started to charge a $10 fee.)
 This is what I received via email from his secretary:

 - Heavy lymph in the brain area, sinuses, head, throat, jaw and pituitary